 2. What are Key Results?

-Key Results measure your progress toward the Objective.
-They answer the question: How will we know we have arrived?
-A very common, critical mistake is treating Key Results like a project plan (for example, “Launch the new website”).
-That is an output, not an outcome.
+Key Results measure progress toward the Objective.
+They answer the question: how will we know we got there?
+The most common mistake is treating Key Results like a project plan.
+“Launch the new website” is an output, not an outcome.

 -

-Make them quantitative: They must contain a number.
-You cannot argue with a number at the end of the quarter.
+Make it quantitative.
+It must contain a number.
+You can’t argue with a number at the end of the quarter.

 -

-Limit the quantity: Aim for 2 to 5 Key Results per Objective.
-Any more than that, and you are diluting your focus.
+Limit the quantity.
+2 to 5 per Objective.
+More than that dilutes focus.

 -

-Measure the outcome, not the output: A good Key Result measures the impact of your work.
-Instead of saying “Launch the app update,” focus on the measurable outcome that the update should drive: “Increase Daily Active Users from 2,000 to 3,000.”
+Measure outcome, not output.
+A good Key Result measures the impact of the work.
+Instead of “Launch the app update,” try “Increase Daily Active Users from 2,000 to 3,000.”

 -